-The device sends the TLV with the device name.
+- marked (default setting) The transmitting of the TLV is active.
+The device sends the TLV with the device name. - unmarked

+The transmitting of the TLV is inactive.
 The device does not send a TLV with the device name.

 Transmit system description